Entanglement dynamics in $\kappa$-deformed spacetime: Master equation and Scalar field propagator

 \section{Master equation and Scalar field propagator}

-We simply review the master equation of two atoms which interact with a scalar field in the vacuum fluctuation, and introduce the corresponding scalar field propagator in $\kappa$-deformed spacetime with the commutative theory.
+We simply review the master equation of two atoms that interact with a scalar field in the vacuum fluctuation and introduce the corresponding scalar field propagator in $\kappa$-deformed spacetime with the commutative theory.